-1 INTRODUCTION
+1 Introduction

 Local features are considered to be the building blocks of many computer vision and machine learning methods and their quality highly effects the method's outcome.
 There are many popular methods for extracting local features from images.
-Among them one can name sift (Lowe, 2003), hog(Dalal and Triggs, 2005) and haar(Viola and Jones, 2001) features, which are widely used for object detection and recognition (Felzenszwalb et al., 2010; Laptev, 2006) and texture features such as maximum response filterbanks (Varma and Zisserman, 2002) and MRF(Varma and Zisserman,) which are used for texture recognition and classification.
+Among them one can name sift [10], hog[2] and haar[16] features, which are widely used for object detection and recognition [4, 7] and texture features such as maximum response filter-banks [14] and MRF[13] which are used for texture recognition and classification.
 For most methods feature extraction is done independently from the method's task.
 For example in a normal inference problem a model tries to decide between two different classes.
-Usually for both hypothesises the same constant extracted feature value is fed to the model.
+Usually for both hypothesises the same feature vector is fed to the model.
 In other words once the features are extracted, they remain constant through the whole process.